grcc-cis-openlab/web-applications/docs-src/pages/index.md

 layout: default
 title:
 pageKey: index
+permalink: /
 ---

 # Welcome!

-The following content is maintained on behalf of the GRCC Technology Learning Center.
+The following content is maintained on behalf of the [GRCC Technology Learning Center](https://www.grcc.edu/students-resources/academic-support-tutoring-services/technology-learning-center).
 This website is intended as a educational resource for students of the Computer Information Systems (CIS) and Mechanical, Drafting, &amp; Engineering departments.
 The content herein is free for anyone to browse and use, but be aware that the content is targeted to our coursework and may not reflect other college or university outcomes or best practices as followed by the general development community.